History of the Roman Empire: Commodus

 The period of the "Five Good Emperors" was brought to an end by the reign of Commodus from 180 to 192.
 Commodus was the son of Marcus Aurelius, making him the first direct successor in a century, breaking the scheme of adoptive successors that had worked so well.
 He was co-emperor with his father from 177.
 When he became sole emperor upon the death of his father in 180, it was at first seen as a hopeful sign by the people of the Roman Empire.
 Nevertheless, as generous and magnanimous as his father was, Commodus was just the opposite.
 In The Decline and Fall of the Roman Empire, Edward Gibbon noted that Commodus at first ruled the Empire well.
 However, after an assassination attempt involving a conspiracy by certain members of his family, Commodus became paranoid and slipped into insanity.
 The Pax Romana, or "Roman Peace", ended with the reign of Commodus.
 One could argue that the assassination attempt began the long decline of the Roman Empire.
-When Commodus' behaviour became increasingly erratic throughout the early 190s, Pertinax is thought to have been implicated in the conspiracy that led to Commodus' assassination on 31 December 192.
-The plot was carried out by the Praetorian prefect Quintus Aemilius Laetus, Commodus' mistress Marcia, and his chamberlain Eclectus.
+When Commodus' behaviour became increasingly erratic throughout the early 190s, a plot carried out by the Praetorian prefect Quintus Aemilius Laetus, Commodus' mistress Marcia, and his chamberlain Eclectus led to the assassination of the emperor on 31 December 192.
+Pertinax is thought to have been implicated in the conspiracy.